AlloyXuast/blurtalloy/src/app/help/en/welcome.md

 Upvotes are Blurt's way of saying you like someone's post or comment.

-To upvote, click on the <Icon name="chevron-up-circle" /> _Upvote_ icon at the bottom of the post/comment.
+To upvote, click on the <Icon name="heart-outline" /> _Upvote_ icon at the bottom of the post/comment.

 <a href="#Table_of_Contents">^</a>